amaanshaik-codes/thinkingoutloud/cmjkc8lni000302joh5are54n.md

 i’d also like to acknowledge [Akshaya](https://www.linkedin.com/in/akshaya-thummalapally-764aa5308/) and [Dinesh](https://www.linkedin.com/in/dineshacc/), with whom i drafted ideas around business and consulting small businesses, even if it didn’t work out the way we initally expected.

-finally, i appreciate [Dr. G. Sumanth Kumar](https://www.linkedin.com/in/dr-g-sumanth-kumar-78a592236/), the former dean of my campus, for being open to my the student community intiatives and the discussions early on.
+finally, i appreciate [Dr. G. Sumanth Kumar](https://www.linkedin.com/in/dr-g-sumanth-kumar-78a592236/), the former dean of my campus, for being open to the student community intiatives and the discussions early on.

 ---